-If you take flexible retirement before your Normal Pension Age, your benefits will be reduced because of early payment, unless your employer agrees to waive all or part of the reduction.
+If you take flexible retirement before your Normal Pension Age, your benefits will be reduced because of early payment, unless your employer agrees to waive all or part of the reduction (your employer will have a written policy on this).
 If your employer agrees to flexible retirement, you will still receive your pay from your job on the reduced hours or grade and can continue paying into the LGPS, building up further benefits in the Scheme.
 Flexible retirement is at the discretion of your employer and they must set out their policy in a published statement.